JordanMigneault/JordanMigneault/README.md

 - CEO of [FRC Team 4361](https://roxbotix.org/) during senior season (2021).

-- Cybersecurity Intern at [Parx Casino](https://www.parxcasino.com), a casino located in Bensalem, Pennsylvania (May 2023 - Present).
+- Cybersecurity Intern at [Parx Casino](https://www.parxcasino.com), a casino located in Bensalem, Pennsylvania (May 2023 - May 2024).

+- Software Engineering Intern at [Dune Security](https://www.dunesecurity.io/), a cybersecurity startup based in New York, New York (May 2024 - Present).

 </details>